LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Controls the Logtalk and Prolog built-in operator redefinition warnings.
    Possible option values are ``warning`` (the usual default) and ``silent``.
-   Redefining Logtalk operators or standard Prolog operators can break term parsing causing syntax errors or change how terms are parsed introducing bugs.
+   Redefining Logtalk operators or standard Prolog operators can break term parsing, causing syntax errors or change how terms are parsed, introducing bugs.

 .. _flag_singleton_variables: